-APPENDIX II-B STUDENT EVALUATION OF INSTRUCTOR
+APPENDIX II-A STUDENT EVALUATION OF INSTRUCTOR

-SOLANO COMMUNITY COLLEGE STUDENT EVALUATION OF INSTRUCTOR
+SOLANO COMMUNITY COLLEGE STUDENT EVALUATION OF INSTRUCTOR CRN#

 This survey lets you express how you feel about your instructor and this course.
-Only aggregate responses will be given to the instructor and her/his supervisor.
-To ensure confidentiality, please do NOT write either your name or the instructor's name on this answer sheet.
-Do NOT mark responses to items that do NOT apply to this course.
+Only aggregate responses will be given to the instructor and his/her supervisor.
+To ensure confidentiality, please do NOT write either your name or the instructor's name on this form.
+Do NOT mark responses to items that do not apply to this course.